dooboolab-community/hackatalk/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
+Before you create this PR confirms that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.

 - [ ] I read the [Contributor Guide](https://github.com/dooboolab/hackatalk-mobile/blob/master/CONTRIBUTING.md) and followed the process outlined there for submitting PRs.
 - [ ] I signed the [CLA].